 Big and Small: Using Two Rigid Heddles for Two Densities

-I’ve been weaving a lot lately with knitting yarns for my new scarf book that Interweave will publish in June of next year.
+I’ve been weaving a lot lately with knitting yarns for my new scarf book that Interweave will publish in June of next year (Woven Scarves eBook by Jane Patrick and Stephanie Flynn Sokolov).
 Working with friend and colleague Stephanie Flynn Sokolov, my coauthor, we’ve been experimenting with many unlikely candidates that I don’t know that I’d dare to try on my floor loom.
-Somehow it seems we can get away with more on the rigid-heddle loom; perhaps it's because there’s a shorter distance that the yarn needs to be supported, or maybe it’s because the yarns are not under as much tension as on a floor loom.
+Somehow it seems we can get away with more on the rigid-heddle loom; perhaps it’s because there’s a shorter distance that the yarn needs to be supported, or maybe it’s because the yarns are not under as much tension as on a floor loom.
 Thus far, for warp (you can about weave anything in the weft,) we’ve successfully tried a felted roving, yarns with tendrils, and thick and thin woolies, to mention a few.
 And man, oh, man, is there a plethora of great knitting yarns out there that just want to be woven!

 For this example, I used knitting yarns from Mango Moon.
 The warp is a combination of a ribbon yarn from Crystal Palace alternated with 2-ply merino wool (Bulu) in dark blue and white.
 The weft is a softly textured novelty yarn, Bueno, from Mango Moon blends.
 I measured 18 ends of ribbon on a warping board and then made a warp chain of these.
 Then I measured the blue and white Bulu together on the warping board for a total of 64 yards (32 of each color).
 I made a warp chain of this.